 Nearly every pension company I have contacted recently have confirmed that for their clients living overseas they could not offer full pension freedoms.
 They would have just 3 options: take the pension in full, transfer to a different scheme or take an annuity.

 Taking your pension as a lump sum is not advisable as this would be exposed to up to 45% tax here in Spain.
 Annuity rates are at all-time lows, for example in 2015, a 65-year-old with a £100,000 pension could buy a yearly income of £5,447.
 The rates offered are now 13% lower, meaning a 65-year-old could only buy a yearly income of £4,723.

-So that often leaves the client wanting to transfer their pension to a scheme that does indeed offer flexibility to non-UK residents.
+So we are left in a situation where Brits in Spain need a local adviser and a pension solution that that offers flexibility to non-UK residents.
 That in itself is not an issue, at Chorus we work with Brits in Spain every day of the week helping them to find an appropriate scheme that gives them the flexible options they require.

 Where the problem lies is when a client has no idea of the restrictions, and they only discover this when they are planning to access their pensions.
-Although transferring a pension is very common these days, it is also a fairly complex process that requires an experienced adviser and can take several months of work.
+Although transferring a pension is very common these days, the process requires an experienced adviser and can take several months of work.

 Chorus advisers work with Brits in Spain to fully explore their pension options and to plan ahead for a stress free, tax efficient retirement.
 As a firm built on ethics, honesty and transparency, we guarantee no hidden fees, long tie-ins or nasty surprises.
 For a different kind of financial advice in Spain contact Chorus today on email@example.com, call +34 965 641 163 or visit www.chorusfinancial.es.